ToolShedTested

 Top Pick: DeWalt DCS570B 7-1/4" 20V MAX Circular Saw

 The DCS570B is a straight-shooting, reliable circular saw with a 7-1/4" blade, 57-degree bevel capacity, and a lightweight magnesium shoe that holds up to job site abuse.
-The left-blade design gives you a direct sightline to your cut mark -- something I appreciate after years of right-blade saws where the blade body blocks your pencil line.
-At $149 (tool only), it's priced well for what you get.
+The left-blade design gives you a direct sightline to your cut mark -- something I appreciate after years of right-blade saws where the blade body blocks your pencil line. at the current retailer price (tool only), it's priced well for what you get.
 It runs on the DeWalt 20V MAX platform, so if you're already in the DeWalt ecosystem, your batteries are interchangeable.

 Read our full best circular saws of 2026 comparison for more options.